Check out our clan map page for referencing where many of these castles are located.

 Looking for a specific castle.
 Feel free to jump ahead here:

 - Auchindoun Castle

 - Kenmure Castle

 The name derives from the Pictish language, and means the “Confluence of Geldie”, a reference to its location near the confluence of River Geldie and River Dee.
 Sir Alexander Gordon of Midmar, son of the first Earl of Huntly, built it around the year 1550, on grounds acquired by the Gordon family.

 After the expulsion from Scotland in 1242, Aboyne Castle passed to the Knights Templar.
-It was previously accomodated by John and Walter Byset of Clan Bissett; however, they had been alleged of the murder of Patrick, Earl of Atholl, at Haddington, East Lothian.
-It passed next to the Frasers of Cowie, before passing yet again, this time by marriage, to Sir William de Keith, Great Marischal of Scotland around 1355.
+Previously accomodated by John and Walter Vyset, of Clan Bisset, they were alleged of the murder of Patrick, Earl of Atholl at Haddington, East Lothian.
+Therefore, Aboyne Castle passed next to the Frasers of Cowie, before passing yet again, this time by marriage, to Sir William de Keith, Great Marischal of Scotland around 1355.
 In 1449, De Keith’s great granddaughter, Joan, brought the castle by marriage to Alexander Gordon, 1st Earl of Huntly (1449).
 Its present owner is the Marquis of Huntly whose family has owned it since the early 15th century.

 While there is evidence of prehistoric, probably Pictish earthworks in the grounds of the castle, the remains mostly visible today are of the castle constructed in the mid-15th century by Robert Cochrane (later to become an Earl of Mar (1458–79)).
 Passed down to the Clan Ogilvy in 1489 and from them to the Clan Gordon in 1535.